Yamal LNG: Technical description

 The plant was designed and commissioned by consortium of Technip and JGC Corporation, and Chiyoda.
 In addition to the LNG plant, the project includes the construction of a seaport, airport and power plant.
 The power plant will be built by Technopromexport and its turbines will be supplied by Siemens.
 The power plant will have capacity of 380 MW(during ISO conditions) across its 8 turbines and it is to be operational by 2018.
 Construction of the port facilities started in September 2013.

 The LNG plant is supplied from the Yuzhno-Tambeyskoye gas field.
 The main export market for LNG would be China.
 LNG would be shipped to Asian markets through the Northeast Passage.
-Daewoo Shipbuilding & Marine Engineering is contracted to build up to sixteen Arc7 double acting ice-class gas tankers for the project.
+Daewoo Shipbuilding & Marine Engineering is contracted to build up to sixteen Arc7 ice-class double acting gas tankers for the project.
 Tankers will be chartered and operated by Sovcomflot.

 A 180 km railway line is being built, connecting Bovanenkovo to Sabetta.